MrDaPoyo/ebook/chapter1.md

 ![Git's logo](images/git.png){width=50%}

 Git is a widely used version control system.
-It's useful for having and mantaining different versions of your code, and to store them in GitHub for free.
+It's useful for having and maintaining different versions of your code, and to store them in GitHub for free.
 Git works by branches.
 Textually from Git's docs:

 > Branching means you diverge from the main line of development and continue to do work without messing with that main line.